-There is a Remuneration Policy in place that covers this and is reviewed by the Nominations and Remuneration Committee on an annual basis.
+There is a Remuneration Policy in place that covers this and is reviewed by the Nominations and Remuneration Committee for Board approval on an annual basis.
+The latest approved update was in March 2021.

 Executive and non-Executive Directors' remuneration is externally benchmarked every three years, the last being in 2019.
 In the intervening years, their remuneration is increased at the same basic inflationary rate as those awarded to our colleagues.